 If you are a loved one or caregiver

-- NICU patients may have both parents present
+NICU patient may have both parents.

-- Pediatric patients may have one parent/guardian/advocate
+- Pediatric patients may have one advocate, parent or guardian.

 Personal Belongings for Hospitalized Patients